sebastianlujan/encode-challenges/README.md

 # encode-challenges
-A repository with a self descriptive name, foo, baz, bar , etc.
+A repository with a self descriptive purpouse.